rimien/THL-bookmarklet/README.md

 - Drag the link into your bookmarks
 - Done!

+Testet in:
-Testet in Firefox, Chrome and Safari on OS X.
+- latest version of Firefox, Chrome and Safari on OS X
+- Safari on iOS